Agenda

 Speaker(s):

 Description: Many owners of codec-related patents feel like streaming services have paid far less than their fair share for the business opportunities that compression technologies have afforded.
-It’s starting to look like 2024 might be the year that changes.
-During this session, the participants discuss the equities involved in codec royalties on content, the relevant current and imminent lawsuits, plans by patent owners and patent pools to start collecting their due, and the impact these changes will have on streaming services and the industry going forward.
+This was a taboo until recently, but it's starting to look like 2024 might be the year that this taboo changes for streaming services.
+During this session, participants discuss the equities involved in paying to support the innovation ecosystem, codec royalties on content, the relevant current and imminent lawsuits, and plans by patent owners and patent pools.

 11:30 AM ET